-Join Eric Wing for an in-depth discussion in this video Routing preferences for threaded pipe, part of Sprinkler Design with Revit.
+Join Eric Wing for an in-depth discussion in this video Routing preferences for threaded pipe, part of Revit: Sprinkler Design.

 - There are two different things to think about when it comes to adding pipe to a model, routing preferences and systems.
 To put that into non Revit speak, routing preferences control which type of pipe we're using with what kind of fittings.
 Systems control what fluid is in the pipe, and how it appears in the model.
 Both work with one another.
 The objective of this video, is to worry about the pipe routing preferences.
 The first thing we're gonna do is load some threaded fittings into our model.